sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 # Magic

 Magic has received a light overhaul to better the leveling experience, and add variety to some of the more niche spell effects.
+There are some general changes to spellcasting and magic related systems below.

+Vanilla staves now have a script that adds magicka bonuses while equipped﻿.
+You will gain a Magicka Multiplier equal to (10+0.5+1.25*Intelligence*0.025).
+Theorethically you could get thousands of spell points if your intelligence is over the roof.
+You will also gain a bonus to your magicka regeneration starting at 1/s at 50 Willpower and scaling up to 5/s every 25 points of Willpower, up to 125.

 ## Magic Skill Leveling Changes